thomas-dev-defi/hypernigga-dex/README.md

 ## ⚔️ Join the Tribe

 Bring your courage, your wits, and your wallet.
-HyperPerps awaits.
+HyperNigga awaits.
 Let fire of profit burn bright… or gently roast your huts.